Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 ##### Downloading the DLL (recommended)

-1. Download `ProjectLCore.dll` and `ProjectLCore.xml` from the [releases](https://github.com/Couleslaw/Project-L/releases/latest) page.
+1. Download `ProjectLCore.zip` and from the [releases](https://github.com/Couleslaw/Project-L/releases/latest) page and extract the `ProjectLCore.dll` and `ProjectLCore.xml` files.
-2. Create a folder in your project (e.g., named `lib`) and copy the downloaded files there.
+2. Create a folder in your project (e.g., named `lib`) and copy the extracted files there.
 3. Right-click on the project in the Solution Explorer and select **Add** > **Project Reference** > **Browse** and find `ProjectLCore.dll`.

 ##### Cloning the repository